Updated July 9, 2019

-Our gut accounts for up to 80% of our immune system, influencing our moods and digestion.
-The influence of our gut health (sometimes referred to as our microbiome) on diseases and disorders has been attracting increasing attention.
+Our gut accounts for up to 80% of our immune system, influencing our moods and digestion as well.
+Our gut is also referred to as our second brain(2) because researchers are discovering a strong brain-gut connection.
+A growing body of research has been studying the influence of our gut health (sometimes referred to as our microbiome(1)) on diseases and disorders.

 With a new appreciation for my family's gut health, I have also become really interested in fermenting foods.
 In getting started, I had many questions and concerns, including, What's the worst that could happen if my family or I accidentally eat toxic mold?
 Whom better to ask than self-proclaimed "fermentation revivalist" (public-proclaimed fermentation GURU!), Sandor Ellix Katz!